baehyunsol/Sodigy/errors.md

 - Rules for `unwrap`, `expect`, and `panic!`
   - `unwrap` should be avoided in any case.
   - If you want to unwrap something, use `expect("Internal Compiler Error XXXXXXXXXXX")`.
-    - `XXXXXXX` is an index for the ICE.
+    - `XXXXXXXXXXX` is an index for the ICE.
-    - An ICE index is a 7-chars hexadecimal number.
+    - An ICE index is a 11-chars hexadecimal number.
 It should be unique.
   - All the `panic!`s, `unreachable!`s, `assert!`, and similar stuffs shell have their own unique ICE index.
   - It's okay to panic without any index in tests.